Abstract of Microsoft Excel.

 Visualize cash flow

 Quickly see spending trends in template dashboards.
-Use pie charts, line, and bar graphs to visualize spend by category or compare projected and actual expenses.
+Use a mixture of charts and graphs such as pie charts, line, and bar graphs to visualize spend by category or compare projected and actual expenses.
 Easily customize visuals in templates to showcase preferred imagery.

 Abstract of the budget calculator graph chat in Excel.